tbfang/swiss-happy-maps/data_wrangling/Readme.md

   * Combine all the downloaded parquet files into a single dataframe
   * Keep only the main languages (en, de and fr)
   * Remove tweets which do not have a sentiment
-  * Map the location for each tweet to a canton and remove garbage locations and cantons
+  * Map the location for each tweet to a canton and remove garbage locations and cantons (38% to 98% mapped)
   * Add month and time of day
   * GroupyBy columns that we want to add as filters in our visualisation and calculate average sentiment.
   * Finally return a CSV which can easily be read as a R dataframe for ease of visualisation.